-Build capacity and invest in new leadership by hosting a Minnesota Literacy Leader.
+Build capacity and invest in new leadership by hosting a Literacy Leader.

-Literacy Minnesota’s Literacy Leadership Program works with Americorps to place energetic leaders with Minnesota organizations looking to launch or expand literacy programming for low-income children, youth, adults or families.
+Literacy Minnesota’s Literacy Leadership Program works with AmeriCorps to place energetic leaders with organizations looking to launch, expand or improve literacy or digital literacy programming for low-income children, youth, adults or families.

 What is AmeriCorps VISTA?

 AmeriCorps VISTA (Volunteers In Service To America) is a federal government national service program.
 It was started in 1965 as a domestic equivalent to the Peace Corps, for full-time volunteers to lead anti-poverty projects at nonprofits, grassroots organizations and public agencies.
 At the same time, AmeriCorps VISTA members build their own leadership, explore career paths, pay for college and become lifelong advocates for the communities they serve due to the power of their experience.

 What do you mean by “literacy education”?

 AmeriCorps members serving with the Literacy Leadership program serve in nonprofits, public agencies, or Tribal Nations that support the development of reading, writing, oral language and/or digital communication skills of children, youth, adults or families.
 Projects should not focus on financial or information literacy unless it is secondary and complementary to the goal of becoming proficient in reading, writing and communicating effectively.

 Our priority focus areas in 2021-22 are projects that address either of the following:

 - Digital equity